StfBauer/old-fashioned/README.md

 - Configurable notification levels
 - Integration with VS Code's built-in formatter

+### Stylelint Plugin

+The [Stylelint plugin](/packages/stylelint-oldfashioned-order) brings Old Fashioned's powerful sorting capabilities to your linting workflow:

+- Enforce consistent CSS property order through linting rules
+- Same sorting strategies as the VS Code extension
+- Integrates with existing Stylelint configurations
+- Detailed reporting of ordering issues
+- Can be used in CI/CD pipelines for code quality enforcement

 ### Shared Library

 The [shared library](/packages/shared) contains the core sorting logic used by all Old Fashioned tools: